It looks like you're using an Ad Blocker.

 Do you think it's probable that intelligent life evolved on one planet in this galaxy?

-likelihood of intelligent life not unlike our own existing within our own galaxy to be not greater than 1 (us)
+I've come to the conclusion that the likelihood of intelligent life not unlike our own existing within our own galaxy to be not greater than 1 (us)

-to conclude that the adage of "the last shall be first and the first, last" might have some validity, even if there are, somewhere out there,
+I am convinced that the true nature of the universe and evolution is information within a non-localized holographic type framework or that it doesn't occur in isolation, then perhaps it's not unreasonable to conclude that the adage of "the last shall be first and the first, last" might have some validity, even if there are, somewhere our there,

-might very well be the crowning glory of creation.
+So yes, morphologically, mankind might very well be the crowning glory of creation.